 Customers are advised to implement electricity saving measures as recommended by the Suruhanjaya Tenaga to optimise their energy consumption and cost.

 The purpose of this ICPT Calculator is to educate customers to be more sensitive and alert to the changes in fuel prices and foreign exchange rates in the market.
-Customers can key in the coal and gas price forecasts as well as the fuel price and forex forecast to estimate the cost of ICPT at the next tariff adjustment.
+Customers can key in the coal and gas price forecasts as well as the fuel price and forex forecast to estimate the cost of ICPT at the next tariff adjustment

 Eligibility for RM40 Electricity Bill Rebate Program can be verified at the Ministry of Natural Resources, Environment and Climate Change (NRECC) portal https://semakanrebat.nrecc.gov.my/apps/public/index.php or by contacting MyGCC hotline at 03-8000 8000 or TNB Careline 1-300-88-5454.

-For eligible eKasih recipients that have an active TNB account (Tariff A, Domestic) will automatically receive RM40 rebate in monthly bills whereby for eligible eKasih recipients without TNB registered accounts, application may be submitted to declare third-party accounts by submitting the application form https://semakanrebat.nrecc.gov.my/apps/public/borang.php to the nearest Kedai Tenaga.
+Eligible eKasih recipients that have an active TNB account (Tariff A, Domestic) will automatically receive RM40 rebate in monthly bills whereby for eligible eKasih recipients without TNB registered accounts, application may be submitted to declare third-party accounts by submitting the application form https://semakanrebat.nrecc.gov.my/apps/public/borang.php to the nearest Kedai Tenaga.

 TOU tariff scheme offers you different rates at different times of the day.
 For example, tariff rates during off-peak hours are lower than peak hours.